Last updated on April 19, 2023 by Wandering our World

 Please note that the museum is only open on the 1st and 3rd Saturdays of each month.

-8. Take Your Kid To Ride A Paddle Boat
+8. Take Your Kid To Ride A Paddle Boat or Kayak

 The Adventure Lagoon is a floating waterpark on top of Miraloma Basin.
 It’s filled with tons of fun water activities including obstacle courses, kayaks, and paddle boats.
 The temperature stays 74 to 78 degrees all year round so it’s a refreshing destination when the Californian summer gets too much.